Rosecrans Memorial Airport

 Rosecrans Memorial Airport (IATA: STJ, ICAO: KSTJ, FAA LID: STJ) is a joint civil-military public airport located 3 miles (5 km) northwest of the city of St. Joseph in Buchanan County, Missouri, USA.

 The airport is one of two bases for the Missouri Air National Guard and also serves general aviation.
 While the airport is in Missouri, there are no access roads or bridges over the Missouri River to the airport.
-The only access point is over a bridge in Elwood, Kansas.
+The only access point is over Browning Bridge in Elwood, Kansas.

 History

-The site of Rosecrans Memorial Airport was once called the French Bottoms.
+The site of Rosecrans Memorial Airport is known as French Bottoms.
 It was surrounded by four towns, three of which existed as late as 1979.
-The northern part of the French Bottoms was settled first, in the 1830s-50s, and has since washed away.
+The northern part of the French Bottom was settled first, in the 1830s-50s, and has since washed away.
 The settlers were French-born and/or descendants of earlier French settlers.
-In 1877 most of the land that now comprises the airport was on a river bank on what was called "made land."
+In 1877, most of the land that now comprises the airport was on a river bank on what was called "made land."
 This land had been formed by river deposits.
-By this year the French Bottoms had sixty houses, one church, and two schools.
+By this year the French Bottom had sixty houses, one church, and two schools.
 The rich river bottom land, totaling about five thousand acres (20 km2), was traditionally used for farming.
 Some of the descendants of the early French settlers still lived in the bottoms in 1939, when the area was razed to make way for the airport.

 The airport was named in honor of Sgt.
 Guy Wallace Rosecrans "and comrades" of the 153rd Aero Squadron, U.S. Army Air Service, 1917–18.
 Rosecrans was the only St. Joseph airman killed in World War I. The new 1939 flying field was the third airport in St. Joseph to bear the name Rosecrans.
-In 1922 the first Rosecrans Field was opened at Lake Contrary.
+In 1922, the first Rosecrans Field was opened at Lake Contrary.
 The second was Rosecrans Municipal Airport on the waterworks road, abandoned because of its small size and its dangerous proximity to the Missouri River bluffs to its east.

 The 1939 airport was developed by the city as a municipal airport.
 In 1939 two three-thousand-foot (910 m) runways were built, and a hangar east of the runway intersection.
 During World War II the federal government established an Army Air Forces base at Rosecrans with numerous improvements being made in 1942 and 1943.
 The diagonal runways were doubled in length and a 5500 ft north–south runway was built, along with an aircraft parking apron and many temporary buildings, including Hangar T-1020.
 In 1948 much of the airfield's facilities were conveyed to the city, except for 142 acre set aside for use by the Air National Guard.
 Airport construction during this period consisted of pump house buildings and T-hangars (1949–50) and a terminal and administration building (1951–52).